dylanbrandtner/CarND-Advanced-Lane-Lines-P4/README.md

 Here's a [link to my first challenge video result](./challenge_video_out.mp4).

 In this video, the lane finding immediately picks up the wrong lines.
-It sees some blacktop residue and shadows as the histogram peaks, and then completely drops the lanes under the bridge.
+It sees some blacktop residue and shadows as the histogram peaks, and then completely drops the lanes after the overpass.

 ---

 ### Improving the Pipeline

-When viewing the above results, two major things became clear:
+When viewing the above results, two major problems became clear:
-1. The current thresholding operations resulted in too noisy of an image for the lane finding operation, and prominent road imperfections or vertical shadows were often mistaken for lanes.
+1. The current thresholding operations resulted in too noisy of an image for the lane finding algorithm, and prominent road imperfections or vertical shadows were often mistaken for lanes.
-2. Mistakes in the lane finding pipeline caused major disruptions in the pipeline, and it struggled to ever recover from these
+2. Mistakes in the lane finding pipeline caused major disruptions in the pipeline, and it struggled to ever recover from a bad detection.

 #### 1. Improving the thresholds